lanl/dsi/examples/rcsbpdb/README.md

 ### 4.get_columns.py

-Read PDB IDs and DOIs from an Excel spreadsheet, retrieve metadata, display selected dataset and resource information, export results to CSV, and store the loaded tables in SQLite.
+Read PDB IDs and DOIs from a CSV file, retrieve metadata, display selected dataset and resource information, export results to CSV, and store the loaded tables in SQLite.

 This example demonstrates:

-- Excel-driven identifier input
+- CSV-driven identifier input
 - PDB ID and DOI resolution
 - DSI `find()`
+- DSI `search()`
 - DSI `display()`
 - Dataset metadata retrieval
 - Resource metadata and download path retrieval
 - Resource count summaries by dataset
-- Errors table handling using an intentionally invalid identifier
 - DSI `write()` export to CSV
 - DSI `process("sqlite", "data.db")` storage workflow

-The script creates `pdb_inputs.xlsx` if it does not already exist.
-It also adds `NOT_A_PDB_ID` during loading to demonstrate how failed or skipped lookups are represented in the `errors` table.
+The script creates `pdb_inputs.csv` if it does not already exist.

 Expected output files:

-- `pdb_inputs.xlsx`
+- `pdb_inputs.csv`
 - `datasets.csv`
 - `data.db`

+### 5.error_handling.py

+Load a mixture of valid and invalid identifiers to demonstrate how failed or skipped lookups are represented in the `errors` table.

+This example demonstrates:

+- Valid PDB ID lookup
+- Invalid identifier handling
+- Accessing the `errors` table
+- Interpreting `status` and `notes` values for skipped records

 ---